 The Redlands academic program is designed to extend and enrich the learning experience of all students and in particular, those individuals who are academically more able.

 Outside the classroom, there is a structured program of academic extension activities on offer from the earliest years of school until Year 12.
-Students also have the opportunity to participate in cross- disciplinary challenges such as the Da Vinci Competition, Tournament of Minds and Australian Science Olympiad.
+Students also have the opportunity to participate in cross- disciplinary challenges such as the Da Vinci Competition and the Australian Science Olympiad.